You can’t possibly be conservative, biblical, and an egalitarian.

 Some people tell me I’m not saved.

-Of course I can be conservative, biblical and egalitarian.
+Of course I can be conservative, biblical, and egalitarian.

 They are not mutually exclusive.

 As a conservative, I have a preference for traditional things.
 I’d rather worship in a beautiful building with stained glass windows, a choir, and a pipe organ (or a stringed quartet!).
 When I sit down to play the piano in the evening, I turn to my favorite hymns and play one after another.
 I like dresses and skirts more than pants.
 I dislike profanity.
 I am pro-life.
 I fall moderately right of center on many issues and in other areas toward the far end of conservative libertarianism.
 I appreciate it when any man holds a door open for me.
 I find the British royal family fascinating, loved Downton Abbey, and like reading books written by people who lived long ago.
+I believe there can be wisdom in conserving what is best from the past.

 As someone who is biblical, I value the Bible, the Word of God.
 I believe it is authoritative in the life of a Christian.
 I desire to have it instruct me in how to live my life.
 I enjoy studying it deeply.
 I believe it is God’s word to us.
 I believe it is understandable.
 I believe the Bible is amazing.
 I believe I am called to follow Jesus as best I can based on the revealed Word of God and the leading of the Holy Spirit.
 My commitment to the essentials of the faith as expressed in something like the Nicene Creed has not changed.